-Students who successfully complete this certificate can sit for the national Licensed Alcohol and Drug Counselor (LADC) program and/or the Certified Clinical Supervisor (CCS) exam.
-The CCS is a national certification allowing graduates of the program to seek employment in all 50 states and is required to supervise Registered Alcohol and Drug Counselors (RADC), Certified Alcohol and Drug Counselors (CADC), and Licensed Alcohol and Drug Counselors (LADC).
+Students who successfully complete the UMA graduate certificate can sit for the national Certified Alcohol and Drug Counselor (CADC) exam to pursue licensing as a substance use treatment professional and can apply for the Certified Clinical Supervisor (CCS) certification.
+The CCS is a national certification allowing individuals to seek employment in all 50 states and is required to supervise Registered Alcohol and Drug Counselors (RADC), Certified Alcohol and Drug Counselors (CADC), and Licensed Alcohol and Drug Counselors (LADC).

 Please contact Kim Lane, Professor of Mental Health & Human Services and Academic Coordinator, with any questions via email at firstname.lastname@example.org.